 Don’t forget the lens is compatible with Micro Four Third mount cameras such as Panasonic Lumix GH5 S, Lumix G9, among others.

 Also, they are compatible with Lumix G mirrorless digital cameras as well as Olympus cameras, therefore, making the lens a good choice for both beginners and expert vloggers.

 - 2 aspherical and 4 extra-low dispersion lenses.

 - Fast f/4.0 maximum aperture, which is great when working in difficult lighting conditions.

 This lens looks like that were created for vloggers especially.
-It is very useful for YouTubers and vloggers especially in situations when they have to work in isolated and confined spaces.
-As a result with most ultra-wide lenses, it is super easy to use handheld.
+It is very useful for YouTubers and vloggers, especially in situations when they have to work in isolated and confined spaces.
+As a result, with most ultra wide angle lenses, it is super easy to use handheld.

 Built with a plastic barrel but metal mount, the lens looks well-made considering the price.
 Apart from its compact and lightweight design, the lens has a large aperture that is great for photo and video recordings.